ministryofjustice/manage-recalls-api/RUNBOOK.md

 ### Health checks

-> How is the health of dependencies (components and systems) assessed?
-How does the system report its own health?

 #### Health of dependencies

 `/health` (i.e. https://manage-recalls-api.hmpps.service.justice.gov.uk/health) checks and reports the health of all services and components that the application depends upon.
 A HTTP 200 response code indicates that everything is healthy.